 NOTE 3: The final name and Acronym for Sensing Function may need further update if necessary.

-Principle 2: NO dedicated storage NF is needed to store the Sensing data and Sensing result.
+Principle 2: No dedicated storage NF is needed to store the Sensing data and Sensing result.

 Principle 3: In this study, the gNB is the only entity that acts as the Sensing Entity (SE).